 I was staying in the South Park area, because we had a store opening at SouthPark mall.
 It’s a nice area, but definitely suburbs.
 I stayed at the Renaissance Charlotte South Park, which I would highly recommend if you’re in that area.
 Two quick cons – they do not take credit card authorizations from your employer and they will not cook your burger less than medium well.
 Other than that, the hotel was fantastic.
 The staff was probably the friendliest I’ve ever encountered.
 Quick shout out to Danny, our valet/bellman.
 He’s amazing!

-The hotel itself was located near the mall (you could walk across the street), had a decent restaurant and bar, a beautiful outdoor courtyard with fire pits and, most importantly, spinning top chairs!!!
+The hotel itself was located near the mall (walking distance), had a decent restaurant and bar, a beautiful courtyard with custom firepits, and spinning top chairs!!!

 My first night there I settled in with my laptop before going down to the courtyard for a quick hello drink with my co-workers.
 Then back upstairs to do a bit more work and ended up ordering room service.
 Nothing too exciting.